TWELVE Advantages of the Haven Tent Over Rooftop Tents (Part One)

 The next disadvantage of rooftop tents is the complication of leveling the vehicle each night.

 A good night’s sleep depends on a level bed from front to back and side to side.
 I leveled my truck with a combination of blocks under the tires and shallow holes that I drove a tire into.
 This wasn’t a terrible process, but a requirement at each campsite.
-(Probably about 10% of campsites offered a level parking surface that didn’t require any compensation).
+(Probably less than 10% of campsites offered a level parking surface that didn’t require any compensation).

 Add to your rooftop tent expenses a set of leveling blocks for the vehicle and a shovel.
 I also added a set of bubble levels along the sides of my RTT.